telerik/xamarin-forms-docs/nativecontrols/android/chart/chart-overview.md

 ## Legend

 **RadChartView** supports a [legend]({% slug chart-legend %} "Read more about Legend in Chart") that facilitates the reading and understanding of the displayed information.
 The legend can be used to easily associate the displayed visualizations with the actual data.

+## Xamarin.Android Examples

+Xamarin.Android examples that show how to use RadChartView for Xamarin.Android are included in the Telerik UI for Xamarin zip file provided for manual installation.

+Telerik_UI_for_Xamarin_[version]_[license].zip, where [version] marks the release and [license] is replaced with Dev or Trial depending on the license, is available for download from the [Downloads section of your Telerik account](https://www.telerik.com/account/product-download?product=UIXAM).
+Unzip the archive and go to Examples/Android folder to access our Samples Xamarin.Android solution.